How Can Bad UX Influence Your Conversion Funnel?

 Source: Josh Calabrese

 Proper contrast is also essential for those with visual impairment.
-Using low contrast makes it difficult for the visually impaired to navigate on the given surface.
+Using low contrast makes it difficult for the visually impaired to navigate on the given surface, let alone get to the end of the conversion funnel.

 3) Lack of Emotional Impulses

-One of the best tools for an emotional user experience is staying away from long and boring videos.
+One of the best tools for promoting conversions is an emotional user experience.
+For the best emotional experience, it is best to stay away from long and boring videos.
 People like to identify with others and wait for confirmation.
-Thus, product videos on the website serve as a great reference point.
+Thus, shorter product videos on the website serve as a great reference point.
 According to research by Hubspot, 71% of Consumers prefer product videos.
 Whether it is a product that demonstrates the use of a specific product or simply a “slice of life”.

 71% of consumers think video explains the product better.” – Hubspot

-Colors can also be important in terms of triggering emotions.
+Colors can also be important in terms of triggering emotions, and thus conversions.
 Of course, for example, red is often associated with excitement, but elsewhere it is associated with aggression.
-So the answer is that it depends!
+So, the answer is that it depends!
 Choose the colors that best represent your online business.

 4) Limited Experience